H3lllfir3/URLInspector/README.md

 This project is licensed under the [MIT License](LICENSE).

 Feel free to use, modify, and distribute this code for personal and commercial use.

----

-With this README.md, you provide an overview of your URL Data Management CLI, its usage, and how to get started.
-Customize the installation and usage instructions based on your specific implementation details.
-Make sure to update the `<url>` placeholder with appropriate URLs, replace `your_username` with your GitHub username in the installation section, and inform users to set up their Discord webhook URL in the `.env` file.